-legal claims against these or possibly other liable parties IAQ-related injuries.
-Michigan law provides that governmental agencies are liable 'for bodily injury and property damage resulting from a dangerous or defective condition of a public building if the governmental agency had actual or constructive knowledge.26 The Government Tort Liability Act (MCL 691.1401) gives an exception to immunity for public school buildings and any fixtures/structures attached to the building and integral to its use (e.g., the health and wellness of students and staff, constructing green infrastructure, or implementing innovative school health efforts. playground or courtyard) in which "[t]he governmental entity's sole duty under the statute is to repair and maintain its public buildings."27 In tort cases, plaintiffs must show sufficient burden of proof to show injury.
+Schools can have liability exposure due to poorly performing buildings.
+If Michigan or the Detroit School District does not respond to petitions requesting air filters, related funding, or IAQ, then school staff or students could file legal claims against these or possibly other liable parties for IAQ-related injuries.
+Michigan law provides that governmental agencies are liable 'for bodily injury property damage and resulting from a dangerous or defective condition of a public building if the governmental agency had actual or constructive knowledge.26 The Government Tort Liability Act (MCL 691.1401) gives an exception to immunity for public school buildings and any fixtures/structures attached to the building and integral to its use (e.g., playground or courtyard) in which "[t]he governmental entity's sole duty under the statute is to repair and maintain its public buildings."27 In tort cases, plaintiffs must show sufficient burden of proof to show injury.
 These cases are generally settled out of court and may involve monetary or non-monetary relief (e.g., correcting IAQ problems).
 Information on school district liability is provided by the Environmental Law Institute.28 using monthly building inspections, a standard checklist, a physical inspection by the building principal and head maintenance person, and a written report returned to the Superintendent, who then creates an improvement plan that is shared with the school board.29 Hartford's preventive maintenance program includes quarterly cleaning and filter change-out, roof leak repairs, a comprehensive "Green Clean" janitorial cleaning program with environmentallyfriendly material, and renovation guidelines for construction projects (e.g., controlling emissions during construction and using low emitting materials).30